raspberrypi/raspiraw/README.md

 	3006,275,9698419172
 	$

-[raw2ogg2anim ](tools/raw2ogg2anim) is script allowing you to create a .ogg video and an animated .gif.
+[raw2ogg2anim ](tools/raw2ogg2anim) is script allowing you to create an .ogg video and an animated .gif.
 Specify output file prefix for .ogg video and .anim.gif animated gif created.
 Then specify frame start and stop index as well, and the target framerate.
 Optionally you can add "d" argument for stretching each frame by factor of 2 vertically before generation of output.

 	$ ~/raspiraw/tools/raw2ogg2anim